-Other books by this author that I've reviewed include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Havana Storm.
+Other books by this author which I have reviewed include Crescent Dawn, The Jungle, Kingdom, Devil's Gate, The Storm, The Tombs, Zero Hour, The Mayan Secrets, Mirage, Ghost Ship, The Eye of Heaven, Piranha, The Emperor's Revenge, Pirate, Odessa Sea, Havana Storm, Nighthawk

 Twenty-second in the Dirk Pitt action suspense series revolving around the director of NUMA, his sidekick, and his kids.

 It’s a case of national pride, military superiority, traitors in high places, and the selling and buying of rare earth elements desperately needed in our technology-rich lives.
 And, oh man, the action is hot, fast, and furious as we run all over the globe in this one with chase scenes galore from ATVs to merchant carriers to vintage Packards.
 Definitely Saturday afternoon at the movies!

 It’s the American version of James Bond plus Indiana Jones plus McGyver.
 And it’s definitely a family affair with the three blood-bound Pitts having connected adventures.
 Lucky Loren is on the sidelines this time around.